The University Mental Health Charter FAQs

 Like many charities, Student Minds is supported by a range of donations, fundraising and grants, and we generate our own funding through training delivery.
 For a full list of our funders visit here.

-There will be a small administrative cost to institutions for taking part in the Charter Award Scheme, which will be set following consultation with the sector and which will be invested back into the Charter’s support and assessment process.
+There will be an administrative cost to institutions for taking part in the Charter Award Scheme, which will be set following consultation with the sector and which will be invested back into the Charter’s support and assessment process.

 Is the Charter compulsory or regulatory?